rschramm9/MOTUS_KIOSK/documentation/4_FINAL_DEPLOYMENT_FOR_WINDOWS.md

 **2.1** - Login as administrator Admin

-**2.2** - Edit the start command .bat file to set the path to the installed version of R
+**2.2** - First we need to make a couple of edits a startup command .bat file to set the path to the installed version of the R language, the user account to run as, and a path to a directory for log files etc

+​	**2.2.1**  Using the File Explorer, find the folder where you installed R.  If your followed recommendations then is should be in C:\R.  If its not there then most likely its in C:\Program Files\R

+​	**2.2.1** Open the folder and then make not of the version of R.  (e.g R-4..3.3)  folder C:\Program Files\R.

-​	2.2.1  Using the File Explorer, examine folder C:\Program Files\R. Make a note of the path where R is installed (eg. R-4.3.2)
+Make a note of the **BOTH** the path and the version for use below.

-​	2.2.2 Using the File Explorer find and navigate to your kiosks file: MOTUS_MSWINDOWS_STARTSERVER.bat
+​	**2.2.2** Using the File Explorer navigate to your 'extras' directory that contains the .bat file we need to edit.
+Likely C:\MOTUS_USER\Documents\kiosks\yourkioskname\extras

+​	**2.2.3** Open this file for editing in notepad.
+MOTUS_MSWINDOWS_STARTSERVER.bat

-** make sure your editing the .bat file in your own kiosk (not in the DEFAULT). eg If your kiosk directory is in C:/MOTUS_USER/Documents/kiosks/myownkiosk then you will find the .bat file in the "extras" subdirectory there.
+** WARNING:** make sure your editing the .bat file in your own kiosk (not in the DEFAULT kiosk).

-​	2.2.3  Right-click to edit (in notepad)
+** IMPORTANT Pay close attention to the user of forward-slash and back-slash characters in the paths in the .bat file.
+DOS requires paths using forward-slash,  R likes to see 'linux' type paths using bask-slash.
+Notice where the DOS portion of the cmd line uses forward-slash and the parts that get passed to R use the back-slash form.

-​	2.2.4  Set the path in the cmd shown to the version discovered above and "Save" it.
+	 - Set the path to R in the cmd shown to the location discovered above.
+	 - Set the R version field in the path to match your installed version discovered above.
+  - Check the username.
+If you chose to run as a different user than MOTUS_USER then substitute that username below in two places.
+  - check the path to the logs directory.
+You will want to have logs written in with your kiosk specific directory.
+If you have followed recommendations then that logs directory will be in the same place as your kiosk.cfg file - (likely in the C:/Users/MOTUS_USER/Documents/kiosks/yourkioskname path)

+​	**2.2.4**   "Save" the file and exit.

 **2.3** Edit the startup.cfg to eliminate any relative paths (expand ~/ path into absolute path)

+NOTE: R likes to see 'linux' type paths here - notice the slash in "C:/Users"

 ```
 # KiosksPath="~/Documents/kiosks" expands to become